 Pyracantha

 Pyracantha (firethorn) is an easy-to-grow shrub that will fill out to make a dense screen.
-It has creamy-white scented flowers in summer, followed by berries in autumn, loved by birds.
-It can put on 50cm of growth a year.
-Use it to disguise an ugly building such as a shed, or to create a 'divider' within the garden.
+It has creamy-white scented flowers in summer and berries in autumn, which are loved by birds.
+It can grow 50 cm a year.
+Use it to disguise an ugly building such as a shed or to create a 'divider' within the garden.

 Pyracantha 'Soleil d'Or'